memakeit/mmi-curl/README.md

 # Test Controllers
-2 simple test controllers are found in `classes/controller/test/curl`.
+Simple test controllers are found in `classes/controller/test/curl`.
 They can be accessed at:

 * _<your-server>_/test/curl/get
 * _<your-server>_/test/curl/mget